NicolasMayo/MayoForm/README.md

 }
 ```

 Your form is now complete, we will now see how to print and validate it.
+You can check the Form_Example class included in this repository to see some other field examples.

 <h2>Form manipulation</h2>